EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### How containers exchange files with back-ends

-When a container is run, three directories on the back-end are always mounted into the container:
+When a container is run, the following directories on the back-end are always mounted into the container:

 | Back-end directory | Container directory | Description |
 | ------------------ | ------------------- | ----------- |